Dunellen station: Public hearings and approval (May 1951–June 1952)

 On May 7, Roff approved an emergency appropriation of $1,000 (1951 USD) to study the grade crossings in Dunellen in order to get the data necessary for another appeal to the Commissioners.
 Each crossing would be studied for 18 hours a day.
-They would study the amount of traffic at the each of the crossings (car, truck and pedestrian) and that they would have 10 days to report to council.
+They would study the amount of traffic at each of the crossings (car, truck and pedestrian) and then they would have 10 days to report to council.
 Roff stated that he felt the tide was shifting in the borough's favor with a decision coming quick.
 In the meantime, James Markle, a fellow councilman reported that he and the police department were succeeding to have the police stationed at the North and Prospect Avenue intersection to meet students of the Whittier School for safe crossing of the tracks.
 Walter Miller, who supported the proposal, also was helping with the cause by stationing himself at the intersection.
 The police and Miller also enforced the end of jaywalking and the high school students supported the cause and ceased doing so.

 By June 19, the borough was set up with the data for a hearing with the Public Utilities Commissioners set for June 27.
 Roff presented the Dunellen Borough Council a booklet for the presentation, which included the previous 25 years of accidents, including 11 deaths, at the grade crossings.
 Roff also announced a public hearing in advance of the state hearing for June 22, when they would present this to the public.
 The hearing would involve the crossing elimination committee appointed by the mayor.
 This included Morecraft, Miller, Piddington, Markle and borough attorney Henry Handelman.
 The hearing with the Commissioners would be held in Newark at 11 am on June 27 at 1060 Broad Street.
 The day before the meeting with the Commissioners, Middlesex County Prosecutor Matthew Melko announced that no criminal actions would be filed against the railroad for the April 3 accident.
 Melko noted that the students were in their location illegally, leading to that decision.